-The nurses on the ward came in to see what was going on as I don’t normally go to hospital let alone leave Will.
-After a phone call to Will’s carer to come to hospital and sit with him, I returned home to collect his equipment, medications, clothes and toiletries.
+The nurses on the ward came in to see what was going on as I don’t normally go to hospital let alone leave James.
+After a phone call to James’ carer to come to hospital and sit with him, I returned home to collect his equipment, medications, clothes and toiletries.
 I truthfully don’t remember driving home as the tears flowed, I was totally lost and heartbroken.
-I arrived home to Will’s dad, he opened up his arms and held me close as I sobbed uncontrollably.
+I arrived home to James’ dad, he opened up his arms and held me close as I sobbed uncontrollably.
 He said it’s fine we will sort it, I explained Social Services had been called as it was an unexplained break.
 He reassured me they would need to, as sometimes there is a safeguarding issue.
 I think he was trying to make me feel better, but it only put more question in my head?

-I left Will that evening with his carer and she kept me up to date overnight, I went in first thing and found him comfortable which was a huge relief.
+I left James that evening with his carer and she kept me up to date overnight, I went in first thing and found him comfortable which was a huge relief.
 He had managed some sleep unlike me!
-I sat with Will all day as I normally do, learning to seat him and do cares was a test as I couldn’t roll him or straighten his position using his shoulder, his arm was in a sling and would be for 8 weeks!
+I sat with James all day as I normally do, learning to seat him and do cares was a test as I couldn’t roll him or straighten his position using his shoulder, his arm was in a sling and would be for 8 weeks!
 A complete nightmare!

-Will’s consultant arrived and sat beside me.
+James’ consultant arrived and sat beside me.
 I broke down, which to be honest doesn’t happen often.
 I wiped my eyes and looked up to find her wiping her eyes too.
-She said I’m so sorry Christine that we find ourselves here, I have been on the telephone for 3 hours today trying to explain to the Social Worker team about Will and his condition, the wonderful care you provide for him, and also you have just been by his bedside in Paediatric Intensive Care (PICU) in RMCH (Royal Manchester Children’s Hospital) for the last 9 weeks!
+She said I’m so sorry Christine that we find ourselves here, I have been on the telephone for 3 hours today trying to explain to the Social Worker team about James and his condition, the wonderful care you provide for him, and also you have just been by his bedside in Paediatric Intensive Care (PICU) in RMCH (Royal Manchester Children’s Hospital) for the last 9 weeks!

-Sometime later she arrived back in our room to say she was incredibly sorry but she was getting no where with the Social workers and Will had to stay in hospital.
+Sometime later she arrived back in our room to say she was incredibly sorry but she was getting no where with the Social workers and James had to stay in hospital.
 I asked what are they proposing to do, she said I am not sure but they are unwilling for him to return home at this point in time as he is at risk.

 At risk are you having a laugh, he’s one of the best cared for boys alive!
 She said Christine you need to stay calm, I said I know but I can feel myself getting more and more frustrated.

 After our second night in hospital our consultant arrived at the door to say she still hadn’t heard from them.
 I said fine, if they want to take him into care, take him but if they harm a hair on his head I will hunt them down!
 She smiled and said I know your upset but please try to understand they have a job to do.
 I said let me talk to them, let me tell them of everyday life with him, can you not let them see notes of what we have just been through?
-I could never have let Will go anywhere, it was my frustration and temper which got the better of me.
+I could never have let James go anywhere, it was my frustration and temper which got the better of me.

-Later that afternoon she appeared at our door and said you can go home, I have sorted it all out, it wasn’t easy but she had finally got them to agree to letting Will home.
+Later that afternoon she appeared at our door and said you can go home, I have sorted it all out, it wasn’t easy but she had finally got them to agree to letting James home.
 Thankfully.
 She said before I let you go, can I have some bloods done and I want to review the x ray with an orthopaedic consultant, it shouldn’t take long as the consultant is on his way to chat to us.
 Ok no problem.

-After speaking with the orthopaedic consultant is turns out Will has brittle bones due to his CP!
+After speaking with the orthopaedic consultant is turns out James has brittle bones due to his CP!
 Oh I said, what does this mean for him, he explained you are more than likely to get more fractures and they tend to be the long bones, like the arms and legs, however please be very careful with his neck and spine!
-Slightly shell shocked we packed up his room and I finally managed to hoist and put Will in his wheelchair which was so difficult to do without hurting him or moving his shoulder.
+Slightly shell shocked we packed up his room and I finally managed to hoist and put James in his wheelchair which was so difficult to do without hurting him or moving his shoulder.

-Our drive home was slow and painful for Will, we don’t live on lovely smooth roads.
+Our drive home was slow and painful for James, we don’t live on lovely smooth roads.
 To be honest our farmer next door asked when and where I had been done for speeding as he knew it was my van, but couldn’t possibly be me driving!

-What a nightmare but thank goodness there was an explanation as to why Will had broken his arm.
+What a nightmare but thank goodness there was an explanation as to why James had broken his arm.
 Unfortunately we did have a second break within 10 days of the first, this was due to a very nasty seizure.
 We went to A&E and received our second sling!
-A total total nightmare for Will and his care team, bathing, cares, seating was a 3 person job for 8 weeks!
+A total total nightmare for James and his care team, bathing, cares, seating was a 3 person job for 8 weeks!